puigde/iGO/README.md

 ---

-*developed by Pol Puigdemont and Jan Sallent, Data Science and Engineering students from UPC, 2021*
+*developed by Pol Puigdemont and Jan Sallent, Data Science and Engineering students at UPC, 2021*